Shashank519915/gmail-tracker/README.md

 # Gmail Pixel Tracker

 A lightweight email open-tracking system built with a single HTML file and a Google Apps Script web app.
-When a recipient opens your email, a 1×1 transparent pixel fires a request to your Apps Script endpoint, which logs the event — with timestamp, open count, and a rolling timeline — directly into a Google Sheet.
+When a recipient opens your email, a 1×1 transparent pixel fires a request to your Apps Script endpoint, which logs the events with timestamp, open count, and a rolling timeline: directly into a Google Sheet.

 No third-party services.
 No subscriptions.
 Runs entirely on your own Google account.